If you're at a loss for what to make of the official US rhetoric on our momentum toward victory in Iraq

 .
 They made Gunner Palace

-, one of the best docs on the war in Iraq from the point of view of US soldiers two years ago, and they returned to the Toronto International Film Festival
+, one of the best docs on the war in Iraq from the point of view of US soldiers two years ago, and they returned to this month's Toronto International Film Festival

 with their new doc, The Prisoner, or: How I Planned to Kill Tony Blair